Prehistoric North Africa: Middle Paleolithic

+Affad 23 is an archaeological site located in the Affad region of southern Dongola Reach in northern Sudan, which hosts "the well-preserved remains of prehistoric camps (relics of the oldest open-air hut in the world) and diverse hunting and gathering loci some 50,000 years old".

 Upper Paleolithic

-The Iberomaurusian culture seems to have appeared around the time of the Last Glacial Maximum, somewhere between c.
+The Iberomaurusian culture seems to have appeared around the time of the Last Glacial Maximum, sometime between c.
 25,000 cal BP and 23,000 cal BP.
-It would have lasted until the early Holocene, c.
+It will have lasted until the early Holocene, c.
 11,000 cal BP.

-Archaeological evidence has attested that population settlements occurred in Nubia as early as the Late Pleistocene and from the 5th millennium BCE onwards, whereas there is "no or scanty evidence" of human presence in the Egyptian Nile Valley during these periods, which may be due to problems in site preservation.
+Archaeological evidence has attested that population settlements occurred in Nubia as early as the Late Pleistocene and from the 5th millennium BC onwards, whereas there is "no or scanty evidence" of human presence in the Egyptian Nile Valley during these periods, which may be due to problems in site preservation.

 Mesolithic

-The Capsian culture was a Mesolithic and Neolithic culture of the Maghreb that persisted between 8000 BCE and 2700 BCE.
+The Capsian culture was a Mesolithic and Neolithic culture of the Maghreb that persisted between 8000 BC and 2700 BC.

 The engraved Central Saharan rock art of the Bubaline Period was created between 10,000 BP and 7500 BP.

 The engraved Central Saharan rock art of the Kel Essuf Period was created prior to 9800 BP.

 The painted Central Saharan rock art of the Round Head Period was created between 9800 BP and 7500 BP.

+Laboratory examination of the Uan Muhuggiag child mummy and Tin Hanakaten child, concludes that the Central Saharan peoples from the Epipaleolithic, Mesolithic, and Pastoral periods possessed dark skin complexions.

 Neolithic

 Neolithic agriculturalists, who may have resided in Northeast Africa and the Near East, may have been the source population for lactase persistence variants, including –13910*T, and may have been subsequently supplanted by later migrations of peoples.
 The Sub-Saharan West African Fulani, the North African Tuareg, and European agriculturalists, who are descendants of these Neolithic agriculturalists, share the lactase persistence variant –13910*T. While shared by Fulani and Tuareg herders, compared to the Tuareg variant, the Fulani variant of –13910*T has undergone a longer period of haplotype differentiation.
 The Fulani lactase persistence variant –13910*T may have spread, along with cattle pastoralism, between 9686 BP and 7534 BP, possibly around 8500 BP; corroborating this timeframe for the Fulani, by at least 7500 BP, there is evidence of herders engaging in the act of milking in the Central Sahara.
 The engraved and painted Central Saharan rock art of the Pastoral Period was created between 7500 BP and 2800 BP.
 One of the earliest Libyco-Berber inscriptions in Africa are found in Wadi Mertoutek, near or within a petroglyph, which may be the depiction of a bovid, and may be associated with a pastoral community during a period of pastoralism.

 Human remains were found by archaeologists in 2000 at a site known as Gobero in the Ténéré Desert of northeastern Niger.
-The Gobero finds represent a uniquely preserved record of human habitation and burials from what is now called the Kiffian (7700 BCE – 6200 BCE) and the Tenerian (5200 BCE – 2500 BCE) cultures.
+The Gobero finds represent a uniquely preserved record of human habitation and burials from what is now called the Kiffian (7700 BC – 6200 BC) and the Tenerian (5200 BC – 2500 BC) cultures.